How to forecast demand in the Post-COVID world

 Forecasting challenges created by COVID-19

 It’s no secret that the COVID-19 pandemic has had an immense impact on the business world, nor is it expected to affect businesses forever.
 How it will change, however, remains to be seen.
 As the World Business Council for Sustainable Development notes about the changing workplace, “the medium and long-term impacts [of COVID-19] are however not all predetermined: much depends on what governments, societies and businesses will do next.”

-So then, with all this uncertainty, it stands to reason that traditional forecasting methods may not accurately represent the Post-COVID market, let alone the market while COVID is still ongoing.
+So, it stands to reason that traditional forecasting methods may not accurately represent the Post-COVID market, let alone the market during the ongoing pandemic.
 Further, these forecasting methods may remain inflexible, incapable, or otherwise unreliable for demand planning during similar events in the future.
 A different approach is needed: an approach where historical trends are considered but can be tuned using other relevant factors of the current surrounding market conditions.

 How do I achieve more accurate forecasts?

 Many organizations already achieve more accurate forecasts than their competitors using traditional methods by leveraging analytics data in their forecasting.
 In fact, CFO.com reported that 74% of organizations achieved more precise forecasting by leveraging sales planning analytics as far back as 2018.

 However, the issue for the Post-COVID world is that while analytics data can help produce more accurate forecasts, the forecasts will likely still rely on the assumption that many of the underlying behavioral and societal trends are the same as before.
 For example, while analytics data may track the number of interactions a potential customer has with a given item before purchasing, it may not recognize that the customer is working from home and is more likely to order the item online than purchasing it in a brick-and-mortar store.